HuiPan-Peter/Regex-Tutorial-HuiPan/Regex-Tutorial-HuiPan.md

 The purpose of this tutorial is to discuss regular expressions step by step, and discuss their possible uses.
 A regular expression, also known as regex, is a sequence of characters that defines a search pattern in text.

-## Summary
+## Demo Regular Expression (A Sample Regex)

-For example, regex can be used to match an email using the following expression:
+For example, regex can be used to match an email address by using the following expression:

 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`